GeForce RTX 50 series: Media Engine and I/O

 The RTX 50 series includes DisplayPort 2.1b UHBR20 (80Gbps) with higher display output data rates to support high resolution and high refresh rate displays.
 The GeForce 40 series received criticism for only including DisplayPort 1.4a (32Gbps) while the competing Radeon RX 7000 series included DisplayPort 2.1 UHBR13.5 (54Gbps).
 At CES 2025, VESA announced a collaboration with Nvidia on the new DP80LL ("low loss") UHBR20 active cable standard.
 DP80LL allows for 80Gbps DisplayPort 2.1 cables up to 3 meters long as passive DP80 cables are limited in length due to signal integrity concerns.

 The RTX 50 series introduces the ninth-generation NVENC encoder and sixth-generation NVDEC video decoder.
-For the first time in a consumer GeForce GPU, support is adding for encoding and decoding video in the 4:2:2 color format for professional-grade higher color depth.
+For the first time in a consumer GeForce GPU, encoding and decoding video in the 4:2:2 color format for professional-grade higher color depth is supported.

-Products
+DLSS 4.5

+Nvidia introduced DLSS 4.5 in January 2026, adding a second-generation Transformer model for DLSS Super Resolution, which improves temporal stability, anti-aliasing and image clarity.
+The update also introduced Dynamic Multi Frame Generation and a 6× Multi Frame Generation mode, capable of generating up to five additional frames for every traditionally rendered frame.
+DLSS 4.5 Super Resolution is available on all GeForce RTX GPUs, while Dynamic Multi Frame Generation and 6× Multi Frame Generation are exclusive to the RTX 50 series.

+DLSS 5

+Nvidia introduced DLSS 5 in March 2026, with availability beginning on 3 September 2026.
+It introduces 3D-Guided Neural Rendering, which uses a specialized AI model to enhance lighting and material details in real time while using the game engine's rendered frame, geometry, textures and lighting data as a foundation.
+Nvidia designed the technology to preserve developers' artistic intent while producing more realistic lighting, materials and other visual effects.
+DLSS 5 is exclusive to GeForce RTX 50 series GPUs and debuted in NBA 2K27 and on GeForce Now; an unofficial mod enables DLSS 5 support on otherwise-incompatible hardware such as those from RTX 20, 30 and 40 series GPUs.

+List of GPUs

 Desktop

 GeForce RTX 50 series desktop GPUs are the second consumer GPUs to utilize a PCIe 5.0 interface and the first to feature GDDR7 video memory (except for the entry level RTX 5050 that still uses GDDR6).
 They are fabricated by TSMC using a custom 5 nm process dubbed 4N.